Jerome-mi/Simple-Imap-Filter/README.md

 - run "SimpleImapFilter -s" to generate a salt key, and use output into conf.yml for salt

 **CONFIGURE FILTERS**
-- copy the sample file into a sub directory of mailboxes.d
+- copy one of the sample files into a sub directory of mailboxes.d
 - rename it as .yml file
 - configure it with imap server and credentials run SimpleImapFilter -e <password> to encrypt your password